pdidev/tutorial/README.md

 If you do not know the answer to this question, just wait until Ex5. :)

 \attention
-In this exercice, the variable shared and the variable reclaimed are not defined in the YAML file.
+In this exercise, the shared variable and the reclaimed variable are not defined in the YAML file.

 ## Decl'HDF5 plugin

-In exercice 3 to exercice 9 included, we present the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" (`decl_hdf5`).
+In exercise 3 to exercise 9 included, we present the \ref Decl_HDF5_plugin "Decl'HDF5 plugin" (`decl_hdf5`).
 We will introduce some keyword (`when`, `datasets`, ...) in the sub-tree of `decl_hdf5` in configuration YAML file.

 All keywords are defined in the last section **full configuration example** of \ref Decl_HDF5_plugin "Decl'HDF5 plugin"(see Plugins chapter).